ev0clu/chat-app/README.md

 # **Chat app**

-A general chat app has built.
+A simple chat app has built based on Facebook messenger.
+User can use public or privat chat as well.
+For private chat, the user needs to add a friend into the room.

 ### Demo: [Link](https://ev0clu.github.io/chat-app/)